Dropbox can't access your Windows Registry

 If you receive an error indicating that Dropbox can't access your registry, it means Dropbox is attempting to access vital account information using your Windows Registry, but is being denied permission.

-If this doesn't fix the problem, see the bottom of this article for more further troubleshooting measures.
+If this doesn't fix the problem, see the next section of this article for more troubleshooting measures.

 Fix folder permissions on Windows

 - Click the Dropbox icon in your taskbar.